July 7, 2025

 Today’s warehouses are under increased pressure to speed up operations, operate more accurately, and accomplish more with fewer resources.
 As customer expectations continue to rise, especially in B2B and ecommerce, warehouses simply can’t keep up with customer demands to fulfill orders quickly with manual processes in place.

-Many warehouses still rely on paper-based processes, spreadsheets, and legacy software.
 While paper-based processes and spreadsheets were once adequate, some have serious potential downsides, including:

 Automation incorporates systems and technologies that reduce labor, facilitate faster operations, and lower costs.
 The most common systems include barcode scanning, RFID, conveyor systems, robotics, and, most importantly, a warehouse management system (WMS) that integrates warehouse operations and can connect with enterprise systems like ERP to support broader business integration.